FRRouting/frr/doc/user/nhrpd.rst

    different nodes do not need to match.
 When NHRP packets are received on an interface they are assigned to the local NHRP domain for that interface.

-.. clicmd:: ip nhrp nhs A.B.C.D nbma A.B.C.D|FQDN
+.. clicmd:: ip nhrp nhs A.B.C.D nbma A.B.C.D|FQDN [priority (0-255)]

    Configure the Next Hop Server address and its NBMA address.
+The optional priority controls the order in which spokes select hubs.
+The lower values are attempted first, moving to higher numbered servers when lower numbered ones are not reachable.
+When unreachable, lower value servers are rechecked at the interval of holdtime / 4.

-.. clicmd:: ip nhrp nhs dynamic nbma A.B.C.D
+.. clicmd:: ip nhrp nhs dynamic nbma A.B.C.D [priority (0-255)]

    Configure the Next Hop Server to have a dynamic address and set its NBMA address.